mars0i/clj-agentscript1/README.md

 This will put all of the files needed to be installed into a directory tree under resources/public.  "max" refers to one of the configuration options in project.clj.
-It uses the Google Closure "simple" compilation mode.
+It uses the Google Closure compiler's "simple" compilation mode.

 (The leiningen project.clj file also contains a "min" configuration that is supposed to allow fully optimized Google Closure compilation into a